-Mortgage rates trended upward in the Detroit area this week.
+A number of closely-watched mortgage rates trended down in the Detroit area this week.

-According to Bankrate's national survey of large lenders, the average rate on the benchmark 30-year fixed-rate mortgage rate for the Detroit area climbed to 3.55%.
-While it was still below the national average rate of 3.60%, the local rate was up 2 basis points from last week.
+The average rate on the benchmark 30-year fixed-rate mortgage rate for the Detroit area fell to 4.03 percent, according to Bankrate’s national survey of large lenders.
+The local rate was less than the national average rate of 4.09 percent, and was down 5 basis points from last week.
 A basis point is one-hundredth of 1 percentage point.

-The mortgages in this week’s survey had an average of .12 discount and origination points.
+For mortgages in this week’s survey, there were an average of 0.34 discount and origination points.

-The rate for 30-year jumbo mortgages also trended upward this week, trending up 6 basis points to 3.56%.
-Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency that can range from $417,000 to $625,000, depending on the location.
+On the other hand, the average rate for 30-year jumbo mortgages trended upward this week, rising 4 basis points to 4.13 percent.
+Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Detroit area, that limit is $424,100.

-The benchmark 5/1 adjustable-rate mortgage rate increased 4 points this week, rising to 3.03%.
+The popular 5/1 adjustable-rate mortgage rate ticked upward to 3.48 percent this week, a rise of 2 basis points.
 5/1 adjustable-rate mortgages allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most popular variety of variable-rate mortgage.
+They are the most common variety of variable-rate mortgage.

 Weekly mortgage survey

 |Results from Bankrate’s survey of mortgage lenders conducted December 13, 2017.
 Monthly payments are for a $165,000 loan.
 The jumbo rate is for the minimum jumbo loan amount of $424,100 in the Detroit area.|

 |30-year fixed||15-year fixed||5-year ARM||30-year jumbo|

 |Change from last week:||-$4.76||-$3.22||+$1.84||+$9.87|